Yelp just lost its objectivity

 Yelp has taken a position that it is going to bring you only the fairest reviews that can’t be influenced by the owners of the restaurants.
 That is admirable.
 But doesn’t the Eat24 acquisition change things a little?

-Seems to me that, from a business perspective, Yelp would want to highlight those local restaurants that were also serviced by Eat24.
+Seems to me that, from a business perspective, the site would want to highlight those local restaurants that were also serviced by Eat24.
 Where’s the objectivity in that?

 From the restaurant owners’ perspective, hasn’t Yelp muddied the waters by almost forcing all restaurants in a given geography to sign up with Eat24?

 It would make no economic sense for Yelp to separate the two businesses.
-But it has called its “trust is our top concern” concept into question, therefore sacrificing its brand for the sake of dollars.
+But it has called its “trust is our top concern” concept into question, therefore sacrificing the value of it brand for the sake of dollars.

 In effect, Yelp bought itself into obsoleteness.
 It is now just another food delivery service.